Migelo/pygad/README.md

 $ cd pygad
 $ pip install .
 ```
-I would actually recommend `pip install -e . --config-settings editable_mode=strict` (see the [wiki entry][WikiInstallation] for more).
+I would actually recommend `pip install -e . --config-settings editable_mode=strict` (see the [wiki entry][https://bitbucket.org/broett/pygad/wiki/Installation] for more).
 This way of installing only links the pygad folder to your site-packages.
 This means any changes to the code will be immediately reflected, no need for reinstallation to apply the new changes.

 For full functionality, pygad will automatically download the tables for [Bruzual & Charlot (2003)][BC03] SSP model and ionisation Cloudy tables (here for [Haardt & Madau, 2001][HM01]) as well as some test snapshots and cooling function tables.
 The downloaded files are put in the

-If you have problems or want a more detailed explanation, see the [wiki][WikiInstallation].
+If you have problems or want a more detailed explanation, see the [wiki][https://bitbucket.org/broett/pygad/wiki/Installation].
 We also want to point out the [FAQ section][FAQ].

 ### Configure

 You probably need to customise [pygad]'s config files for your specific type of snapshots (even HDF5 block names can differ!).
-This goes a beyond the scope of a README; be referred to the [wiki][WikiConfig].
+This goes a beyond the scope of a README; be referred to the [wiki][https://bitbucket.org/broett/pygad/wiki/Configuration].

 ### Use pygad